 Cancer Services serves about 4,000 people per year, including children and their siblings impacted by cancer.

-This Center represents the forward-thinking, innovative efforts Our Lady of the Lake Ascension and Mary Bird Perkins Cancer Center to ensure advanced cancer care is available in local communities.
+This Center represents the forward-thinking, innovative efforts of Mary Bird Perkins Cancer Center to ensure advanced cancer care is available in local communities.

-Since 1998, Mary Bird Perkins Cancer Center has worked closely with St. Tammany Parish Hospital in Covington to provide cancer services to the Northshore community.
-In April 2012, the partnership took a significant step forward with the opening of the state-of-the-art Mary Bird Perkins Cancer Center at St. Tammany Parish Hospital.
+Since 1998, Mary Bird Perkins Cancer Center has provided cancer services to the Northshore community.
+In April 2012, the partnership took a significant step forward with the opening of the state-of-the-art Mary Bird Perkins Cancer Center in Covington.

-The new comprehensive cancer facility, which opened in 2012, provides the full spectrum of cancer care, from prevention and early detection to diagnosis, treatment, recovery and survivorship.
-The Center’s services include chemotherapy, radiation therapy, surgery, clinical research trials, patient navigation, free community screenings, education and more.
-These services are readily available to Northshore residents where it matters most – close to family and close to home.
+The modern, comprehensive cancer facility provides the full spectrum of cancer care, from prevention and early detection to diagnosis, treatment, and survivorship.
+The Center’s services include medical oncology (chemo/immunotherapy), radiation therapy, imaging, clinical research trials, patient navigation, free community screenings, education and more.
+These services are readily available to Northshore residents where it matters most – close to family and just minutes from home.

-Nationally accredited with commendation and recognized for excellence in cancer care by the American College of Surgeons Commission on Cancer, Mary Bird Perkins Cancer Center at St. Tammany Parish Hospital offers cancer patients and families access to advanced technology and clinical expertise.
-The Center’s diagnostic and treatment technologies include the Elekta Infinity linear accelerator that allows for faster, more accurate treatments.
+Nationally accredited with commendation and recognized for excellence in cancer care by the American College of Surgeons Commission on Cancer, Mary Bird Perkins Cancer Center in Covington offers patients and families access to advanced technology and clinical expertise, along with compassion and individualized care.
+The Center’s experienced radiation oncologists, along with its team of medical physicists, utilize diagnostic and treatment technologies to their fullest extent to ensure the best outcome.
+For example the powerful Elekta Infinity linear accelerator allows for faster, more accurate treatments to target cancer and spare healthy tissue and organs.
+In addition, a full-service infusion suite provides safe, chemotherapy, immunotherapy treatments and other services.
+It is staffed by Northshore Oncology Associates’ medical oncologists and many caring chemo-certified nurses who are here to make treatments as comfortable as possible.

 In 2008, Mary Bird Perkins Cancer Center formed a partnership with the hospital and Cancer Care Specialists.
 Each party had one goal in mind: to offer residents of the Bayou Region a comprehensive cancer center, close to home.

-Since then, Mary Bird Perkins TGMC Cancer Center has grown and evolved to meet the needs of the community, but its mission has remained the same: to improve survivorship and lessen the burden of cancer.
+Since then, Mary Bird Perkins Cancer Center in Houma has grown and evolved to meet the needs of the community, but its mission has remained the same: to improve survivorship and lessen the burden of cancer.

 This mission is especially important in Louisiana – a state that suffers from high cancer mortality rates due to lack of access to care, delayed diagnosis and other factors.

-Mary Bird Perkins TGMC Cancer Center offers world-class diagnostic and treatment technology, including the Elekta Infinity linear accelerator.
+Mary Bird Perkins Cancer Center in Houma offers world-class diagnostic and treatment technology, including the Elekta Infinity linear accelerator.
 This leading-edge technology enable faster, more accurate treatments.

 In 2019, Caring River Cancer Center merged with Mary Bird Perkins Cancer Center to expand its level of care for the Natchez region.
 Through this partnership, community residents and the surrounding areas have access to Mary Bird Perkins’ extensive early detection services, imaging technology and comprehensive treatment services.